coolerfall/Android-HttpDownloadManager/README.md

 * If you don't want to set the filename but want to set the download directory, then you can use `relativeDirectory(String directory)`, but this method will be ignored if `relativeFilePath((String filePath)` was used.
 * You can also set retry time with method `retryTime(int retryTime)` if necessary, default retry time is 1.
 You can set retry interval to decide how long to retry with method `retryInterval(long interval, TimeUnit unit)`.
-* This manager support downloading in different network type with method `allowedNetworkTypes(int types)`, the types can be `DownloadRequest.NETWORK_MOBILE` and `DownloadRequest.NETWORK_WIFI`.
-This method need *android.permission.ACCESS_NETWORK_STATE* permission.
 * The thread pool size of download manager is 3 by default.
 If you need a larger pool, then you can try the method `threadPoolSize(int poolSize)` in `DownloadManager#Builder`.
 * This download manager support breakpoint downloading, so you can restart the downloading after pause.
 * If you don't want DownloadDispathcer invoke `onProgress(int downloadId, long bytesWritten, long totalBytes)` frequently, then you can use `progressInterval(long interval, TimeUnit unit)`.